 Be sure to include the following information in your email, or you may not receive a response:

 Starting in 2000 as a small support group for those coping with mental health symptoms, this group known as "Carl Brown's Mad Dog Army" met weekly at a local library.
 Eventually, the group sought a charter with the Depression and Bipolar Support Alliance (DBSA), a nonprofit, peer-directed organization bringing together people with depression and bipolar disorder for support and networking.
-Now as the Depression and Bipolar Support Alliance of Louisville, we help reach millions of people each year with in‐person and online peer support through a network of more than 300 chapters.
-We provide current, understandable information about depression and bipolar disorder and empowering tools focused on an integrated approach to wellness.
-DBSA Louisville has been providing services to the Kentuckiana area for over 15 years, and strives to find new ways to reach, teach and support our community.
+The DBSA Louisville chapter now has multiple support groups, both in-person and online.
+We reach hundreds of people each year.
+The DBSA National umbrella organization started in 1978 in a Chicago home, and now reaches 4 million people a year.
+Together we provide current, understandable information about depression and bipolar disorder and empowering tools focused on an integrated approach to wellness!

 Anyone can benefit from attending one of our support groups, whether you are not feeling well and suspect you may have an underlying mental health condition, you have been diagnosed, or are a friend or family member of someone who has been diagnosed.
 Our support groups give you the opportunity to reach out to others and benefit from the experience of those who have been there.
 We strive to motivate you to follow your treatment plans and help you understand that a mood disorder does not define who you are.
 Our Group discussions are not led by or directed by anyone in a professional capacity.
 As peers, we do not diagnose, endorse or recommend the use of any specific treatment or medication, we believe each person's path to wellness is uniquely their own.
 We want to help you rediscover strengths and humor you may have thought you had lost, while providing a forum for mutual acceptance, understanding, and self-discovery.